LAStools/LAStools/bin/lasheight_README.txt

-  Change the default scale factor of 10.0 with '-scale_u 20.0' or disable the storage in the "user data" field with option '-do_not_store_in_user_data' or by storing the height above the ground as "extra bytes" with '-store_as_extra_bytes'.
+  Change the default scale factor of 10.0 with '-scale_u 20.0' or disable the storage in the "user data" field with option '-do_not_store_in_user_data' or by storing the height above the ground as "extra bytes" with '-store_as_extra_bytes' as an 0.01 scaled signed two-byte short [cm resolution] or with '-store_precise_as_extra_bytes' as an 0.001 scaled signed four-byte integer [mm resolution].

   Alternatively - to avoid quantizing and clamping - you can '-replace_z' the elevation value of each point with the computed